jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-14e.md

 Lord" was the day of the Deluge.

 Having landed on Earth, the Nefilim associated the first reigns in the first cities with the zodiacal ages—giving the zodiacs the epithets of the various associated gods.
 We now find that the text uncovered by Ebeling provided calendarial information not only for men but also for the Nefilim.
-The
-Deluge, it informs us, occurred in the "Age of the constellation Lion";
+The Deluge, it informs us, occurred in the "Age of the constellation Lion";

 Supreme, Supreme, Anointed;
 Lord whose shining crown with terror is laden.
 Supreme planet: a seat he has set up
 Facing the confined orbit of the red planet [Mars].
 Daily within the Lion he is afire;

-His light his bright kingships on the lands pronounces.
+His light, his bright kingships on the lands pronounces.

 We can now also understand an enigmatic verse in the New Year's rituals, stating that it was "the constellation Lion that measured the waters of the deep."

 These statements place the time of the Deluge within a definite framework, for though astronomers nowadays cannot precisely ascertain where the Sumerians set the beginning of a zodiacal house, the following timetable for the ages is considered accurate.

 60 B.C. to A.D.
 2100—Age of Pisces
 2220 B.C. to 60 B.C.—Age of Aries